DIYgod/RSSHub/docs/en/joinus/script-standard.md

 ### General Guidelines

+-   **Be consistent!**
+-   Avoid using deprecated features.
+-   Conbine repetitive code into functions.
+-   Prefer higher ECMAScript Standard features over lower ones.
+-   Sort the entries alphabetically (uppercase first) to make it easier to find an entry.
 -   Use HTTPS instead of HTTP whenever possible.
--   Use webp format instead of jpg whenever possible since it offers better compression.
+-   Use WebP format instead of JPG whenever possible since it offers better compression.

 ### Formatting